wichtounet/budgetwarrior/README.rst

     $ man budget

-if you have installed the man pages.
+if you have instal

+d the man pages.

 to see all the available commands.